| By Cherry

 the midnight bear out of our house, was now so exhausted that he just had to lie

-the slobber wiped up, we went back to bed.
-This time we closed and locked both
+we got all the slobber wiped up, we went back to bed.
+This time we closed and

-there for awhile.
 I like it."
-Also with the clarity of daylight, we
+Also with the clarity of daylight,

 caramel calcium chews I keep in a small drawer.
 Maybe it was a bear with osteoporosis.
 It